This page was printed on:

 Waiting for a match can be emotionally diﬃcult for your child and your family.
 See the Parent’s Toolkit later in this section for some suggestions on how to handle emotional concerns.

 Some patients wait for a transplant for several months or years.
 Make sure that your child has a consistent daily schedule during this time.
-If your child is waiting for transplant at home, talk with your medical team and follow their suggestions about activity limits.
-If a child is waiting for transplant for an extended time in the hospital, talk to the child life specialist for a schedule and activities appropriate for the child’s age, developmental level and psychosocial needs.
+If your child is waiting for transplant at home, talk with your medical team and follow their guidance about activity limits.
+If a child is waiting for transplant for an extended time in the hospital, talk to the child life specialist.
+The specialist will provide a schedule and activities appropriate for the child’s age, developmental level, and psychosocial needs.

 The transplant team will monitor a child’s condition as they wait for an organ offer.
 Some children could become more ill and may need to wait in the hospital.
 If a child is already in the hospital, they may need to move to the intensive care unit (ICU) to wait.